 - A. The referee shall not permit the following: - Finger, hand, wrist, elbow, or forearm guards, casts, or braces, made of hard plastic, metal, wood, or any other hard substance even if they are padded.
 Items made from soft material, that are padded, not intrusive and not a danger to others, may be permitted. - 2.
-Equipment that could cut or cause abrasions. - 3.
-Headwear is not permitted except those worn for religious and/or cultural beliefs.
-Headbands can be worn, at a maximum 5cm in width, made of non-abrasive, single colour cloth, pliable plastic, or rubber. - 4.
-Jewelry must be either removed or taped.

-- B. The referee shall permit the following: - 1.
-Shoulder, upper arm, thigh, or lower leg protective equipment if the material is padded so as not to create a danger for other players. - 2.
-Knee braces if made by a reputable manufacturer and not dangerous to other players. - 3.
-Protector for a broken nose even if made from a hard material. - 4.
-Thermoplastic finger splints are permitted so long as they are free of sharp edges, do not protrude beyond the finger tips, and are secured to the digit or hand with tape or other wrapping. - 5.
-Prosthetics so long as the prosthetic is covered/padded and does not pose any danger to himself/herself or other players. - 4.5.2 Players may wear glasses or lenses at their own risk. - 4.5.3 Compression pads (padded injury protection devices) may be worn for protection or support.
+Equipment that could cut or cause abrasions. - Headwear (E.g.: hats, bandannas, etc.) is not permitted except those worn for medical, religious and/or cultural beliefs.
+Headbands can be worn, at a maximum 5cm in width, made of non-abrasive cloth, pliable plastic, or rubber. - B. The referee shall permit the following: - 1.
+Shoulder, upper arm, thigh, or lower leg protective equipment if the material is padded so as not to create a danger for other players. - Knee braces if made by a reputable manufacturer and not dangerous to other players. - 3.
+Protector for a broken nose even if made from a hard material. - Thermoplastic finger splints are permitted so long as they are free of sharp edges, do not protrude beyond the fingertips, and are secured to the digit or hand with tape or other wrapping. - Prosthetics so long as the prosthetic is covered/padded and does not pose any danger to himself/herself or other players. - 4.5.2 Players may wear glasses or lenses at their own risk. - 4.5.3 Compression pads (padded injury protection devices) may be worn for protection or support.